Corte Madera Real Estate

 Topography

-The hilltops in the area rise to 900 feet in the west and 500 feet on the eastside.
-A large portion of town is near sea level as it was reclaimed from bay-front marshlands (see the topography map).
+The hilltops in the area rise to 900 feet in the west and 500 feet on the east side.
+A large portion of town is near sea level as it was reclaimed from bay-front marshlands.
 Lower lying areas are in a potential flood zone, as are similar areas in other Marin County towns.
 The town has taken many precautions to prevent flooding of homes and neighborhoods.

 Another aerial tour of Corte Madera from mountains to bay